 While most of the hotels are around the city centre, you can look farther afield to the nearby peninsulas and islands if you want a more adventurous getaway.
 For example, just about 15 minutes away by car, Shionoe-onsen-kyo Hot Spring Village is a peaceful place to let off some steam.
 The incredible onsen hot springs offer the ultimate relaxation experience, while the area’s 1,300-year history is steeped in traditional Japanese culture.

 Buses are in operations to send passengers from Takamatsu Airport to JR Takamatsu Station in approximately 40 minutes.
-Services to and from Kotohira and Takamatsu Airport is also available.
+Services to and from Kotohira, Sakaide, Kochi, Iya Valley and Takamatsu Airport are also available.
 For a more relaxed and comfortable journey, passengers can also select a 30-minute taxi ride from Takamatsu Airport to JR Takamatsu Station.

 Visitors with foreign passports other than Japan and have Temporary Visitor status can purchase All Shikoku Rail Pass from major JR stations in Shikoku like Takamatsu, Matsuyama, Tokushima and Kōchi Station to enjoy unlimited rides on specific trains within the validity period.
 The pass can also be purchased at designated travel agencies in visitors’ countries and redeem it upon arrival at the JR stations.